lucashaley/UnityTeaching/Weekly Tutorials/Week_07a_ProjectSetup.md

 ![Initial folder setup](images/week07_folders.png)

-3. Import the TopDownShooter_Assets.unitypackage from the Stream site.
+3. Import the assets from the GitHub archive, and place your files in the appropriate directory.

-> Note how your assets are placed into the correct folders.

 4. In the top file menu Save As and call the scene *Level00_00*.